Yharnam

-Yharnam (pronounced as /ˈjɑr.nəm/, YAR-nəm) is a fictional city that is the primary setting of Bloodborne, a 2015 video game developed by FromSoftware.
+Yharnam (pronounced as /ˈjɑr.nəm/, YAR-nəm) is a fictional city and the primary setting of Bloodborne, a 2015 video game developed by FromSoftware.
 Heavily featuring Gothic Revival architecture, the city is governed and eventually destroyed by an organization known as the Healing Church.
 The Church, which discovered miraculous, occult blood in ancient catacombs beneath the city that could cure any illness, triggered a massive influx of people into Yharnam.
 This sparked rampant xenophobia among the native Yharnamite population, resenting and mocking "outsiders".
 However, the use of the ancient blood had more severe unintended consequences, as it began to indiscriminately transform those who possessed it into beasts, a plague that the Church attempts to suppress.
 Despite this, a phenomenon known as the Blood Moon brings about the city's downfall.
 When the player encounters Yharnam, most of its surviving inhabitants are either in hiding or already becoming beasts.
-Yharnam was praised by critics for its architectural and level design, as well as the subversion of classic Lovecraftian tropes in its lore and characters.
+Yharnam was praised by critics for its architectural and level design, as well as the exploration of classic Lovecraftian tropes in its lore and characters.

 Design and setting

 The bulk of the city is laid out vertically, with the newer areas of the city having been built atop older areas.
 At the lowest level is Old Yharnam, a vestige of the city's past that was later burned and abandoned due to an outbreak of the Plague of Beasts.
 Above it lies Central Yharnam, its main population center, and the Cathedral Ward, the headquarters of the Healing Church.
 Alongside it exists Yahar'gul, the Unseen Village, run by the School of Mensis.
-At the highest levels of the city is the Upper Cathedral Ward, an area controlled by the Choir, a secretive branch of the Healing Church that seeks to contact the Great Ones; otherworldly alien entities worshipped like gods.
+At the highest levels of the city is the Upper Cathedral Ward, an area controlled by the Choir, a secretive branch of the Healing Church that seeks to contact the Great Ones, otherworldly alien entities worshipped like gods.

-A twisted, dreamlike version of Yharnam also exists called the Hunter's Nightmare.
+A twisted, dream-like version of Yharnam also exists called the Hunter's Nightmare.
 Due to a curse placed upon them by inhabitants of a fishing hamlet they pillaged, Hunters are sent there "when drunk with blood" to eternally hunt beasts.
 The citizens of Yharnam are said to drink blood for recreational purposes as well as curative ones, with blood being more popular than alcohol.